phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 } );
 ```

-## Drag using the KeyboardDragListener
+## Keyboard drag listeners

-`DragListener` does NOT handle keyboard input.
-For Nodes where you’ve added a `DragListener`, you’ll need to add a
+`DragListener` does NOT handle keyboard input, so you will need to do some additional work for keyboard dragging.

+Consider using `scenery-phet/RichDragListener`.
+It combines a `DragListener` with a `KeyboardDragListener` to support
+both mouse and keyboard dragging.
+It also includes default PhET drag and drop sounds.
+This is the recommended approach.

-corresponding `KeyboardDragListener`.
-The options for your `DragListener` and `KeyboardDragListener` will typically be
+If that doesn't work for you, you can use `KeyboardDragListener` directly.
+The options for your `DragListener`
-similar, but beware that API differences exist.
-Avoid duplicating code - factor out any logic that is needed by
+and `KeyboardDragListener` will typically be similar, but beware that API differences exist.
+Avoid duplicating
-both `DragListener` and `KeyboardDragListener`.
+code - factor out any logic that is needed by both `DragListener` and `KeyboardDragListener`.

-Your `KeyboardDragListener` will look something like this:
+Your `RichDragListener` will look something like this:

 ```ts
 // pdom - dragging using the keyboard